 The EPA monitored the oil spill cleanup process following Deepwater Horizon and found that applying dispersants underwater helped prevent oil reaching the surface and make the oil droplets smaller in size.

 The Gulf of Mexico Research Initiative (GoMRI)

 The GoMRI is a 10-year independent research program that has been assessing multiple oil spills and discovered that subsea dispersants used in the cleanup process may reduce oil droplet size.
 In 2015, their study discovered oil droplet size is a significant factor regarding the cleanup process for rig blowouts, like Deepwater Horizon, because it can lessen the overall impact and amount of oil that reaches the surface.

 We are involved in working with Regulators and the American Petroleum Institute (API) — who set the industry’s standards on gaining approval for subsea dispersants — in order to give our members access to the global dispersants stockpile.
 We continue to be a leader in the subsea dispersant application conversation among the industry.
-In October, we presented on Subsea Dispersant Application to the API Spill Prevention Group (SPG).
-Following the presentation, Paul Schuler, the Director of Regional External Affairs at Oil Spill Response Limited invited us to present at the OSRL Forum in November.
+We have presented on Subsea Dispersant Application to the API Spill Prevention Group (SPG) and other industry forums such as the OSRL Forum.
 Attendees for both presentations included operators and government agency representatives.
 Organizations like API and OSRL have utilized our knowledge and resources to assist in faster government acceptance of subsea dispersant approval.

 Dispersants vs. subsea dispersants

 Advantages of Dispersants: